NeoBlack/DockerDevBox/README.md

-# Docker DevBox
+# DockerDevBox

 run `docker-compose up`

-or for starting in background (detached):
+or for starting it in the background (detached):

 run `docker-compose up -d`

+## TODOs, What's missing?
+- MailHog container
+- Solr container
+- Add GraphicsMagick / ImageMagick
+- Add static external IP address for the nginx container instead of 0.0.0.0

+## What is included?
+- PHP 5.6
+- PHP 7.0
+- PHP 7.1
+- MySQL (latest)
+- Elasticsearch
+- Redis

 ## Bash into your containers
 Run one of the following commands to access your containers: